srmfx/Zicroram/README.md

 Now you can add all programs using a single command:

     $ ./zicroram --add ~/my_programs.zicroram

+## RESTORING DATA FROM POWER BLACKOUTS, SYSTEM CRASHES OR FREEZES
+With the --restore instruction it's possible to recover previously existing data that is still located on the disk, however, changes that might have been made while data was into ram is permanently lost at this point:

+    $ zicroram --restore

+Restore is only possible, because zicroram renames the original data before creating a symlink and copying the desired program(or data) into ram;
+**--restore** will simply remove the symlink(s) then move and rename the original data back to where it originally was.

+because of this, do not forget to use **--mmbackup** or **--mtbackup** if you need to.

 ## ADDING PROGRAMS/DATA TO RAM DURING SYSTEM STARTUP:
 Adding programs into ram in this specific case can be achieved by adding **'zicroram --boots ..'** inside your .bash_profile( for bash users )